Reliable fairness auditing with semi-supervised inference: Methods

 \subsection{Review of supervised inference for group fairness auditing}

-To motivate our estimation procedure, we begin by reviewing the standard approach to evaluating group fairness using only the labeled data.
-We refer to this approach as supervised inference, since the unlabeled data is not utilized for estimation.
+We first revisit the traditional supervised approach to evaluating group fairness using only the labeled data.
 Constructing supervised estimators for the metrics in Table \ref{tab:metrics} requires estimating $\mu_a^Z$ for $Z \in \{Y, D, S^2, SY, DY\}$ within the labeled data as $n_{a}^{-1}\sum_{i=1}^{n} Z_i I(A_i = a)$.
 Supervised estimators for $\Msc_a$ and $\Delta_{\Msc}$ are then obtained by substituting the estimator of $\mu_{a}^Z$ into the formulas provided in Table \ref{tab:metrics}.
-For example, the supervised estimator of $\Delta_{\tpr}$ is given by
+For example, the estimator of $\Delta_{\tpr}$ is

-To make inference on $\Delta_{\tpr}$, large sample confidence intervals can be constructed based on the asymptotic normality of $\widehat{\Delta}^{\supv}_{\tpr}$ using variance estimates derived from the influence functions provided in Theorem S1 in the Supplementary Material.
+To conduct inference on $\Delta_{\tpr}$, large sample confidence intervals can be constructed based on the asymptotic normality of $\widehat{\Delta}^{\supv}_{\tpr}$ detailed in Theorem \ref{thm:sup-if} in the Supplementary Material.